 - The Morning Routine of Extremely Successful People

 We often see content with titles like these.
-Sure the title makes it seem like a good piece of content.
+The title makes it seem like a good piece of content.
 But is the content of any real value to the viewers or readers?

 The Typical Morning Routine

 The things we find in such typical morning-routine content are usually the same.
-They usually consist of the following things that are in common (not particularly in this order).
+They typically consist of the following items in common (not particularly in this order).

 - Wake up early